 - Restaurants nearby

-- Hang out on the town beach - in summer, your sunbeds are included in the price of your room at the hotel's Beach Club.
-There are small bars, golden sands and big views of mountains rising to the south
+- Hang out at the hotel's Beach Club (an additional cost, usually open June until September).
+The town beach has small bars, golden sands and big views of mountains rising to the south

 - Admire Orosei - the cobbled streets of the Old Town, its lovely ancient churches (one holds a copy of the Turin Shroud), its cafés and bars strewn around its pretty piazzas